MichaelScuteri/python-webp-converter/readme.md

 The script utilises Google's libwebp package to convert the image files and allows for a lot of customization of how you want to convert them by simply editing one line in the python file.

 # How to use?
 The script only has one dependency, which is the libwebp package.
-You can download it [here](https://developers.google.com/speed/webp/docs/precompiled).
+For Windows users you can download it [here](https://developers.google.com/speed/webp/docs/precompiled).

-### Setting Up libwebp
+### Windows
-Once you have downloaded the libwebp package either simply place it into the libwebp placeholder folder downloaded with this project (recommended) or set it to your environment path.
+Once you have downloaded the libwebp package either simply place it into the libwebp placeholder folder downloaded with this project or set it to your environment path.

 Setting it to your environment PATH for current session: